Ricky12Awesome/packwiz-modlist/README.md

 ## Usage

-if you run `packwizml` without any arguments it will try to create a `modlist.md` in the directory you execute the command in
+if you run `packwizml` without any arguments it will try to create a `modlist.md` in the directory you executed the command in

 ### Options
 ```shell